 The Mt.
 SAC Child Development Center offers childcare to students while attending class.
 We provide high quality full and part day early childhood education services to your children.
-Our nationally accredited program serves children aged three months through five years.
+Our nationally accredited program serves children ages three months through five years.
 After school care for kindergarteners is available as well.
 Parents and children must meet eligibility requirements, and children must attend for a minimum of 3 hours per day, at least twice a week.
 For requirement specifications, and pricing information, contact the center directly.

-Building 23, (909) 274-4233
+Building 23, (909) 274-4555

 Building 9A, (909) 274-4475